marijnh/rope-sequence/README.md

 Call the given function for each element between the given indices.
-This tends to be more efficient than looping over the indices and calling `get`, because it doesn't have to desend the tree for every element.
+This tends to be more efficient than looping over the indices and calling `get`, because it doesn't have to descend the tree for every element.

 **`flatten`**`() → [T]`